ipratiklathiya/Audio_Speaker/README.txt

 12:17 AM
-edited the Index.cshtml file as per the requirement of the link provided lets run the code and then save it and commmit it to repository.....
+edited the Index.cshtml file as per the requirement of the link provided lets run the code and then save it and commit it to repository.....

+1:30 AM ------------------------------------------------
+Updating the migratings and added the validation of all the fields applied in the table.
+Editing the application .cs file whihc was very important run the code upload it to the server and my github repository....
+Save the content..